-NEW!
-Third Flatiron — Science fiction, fantasy, anthropological fiction.
-Light horror is acceptable provided it fits the theme.
+Third Flatiron — Sci-fi, Fantasy, Anthropological Fiction.
+Light Horror is acceptable provided it fits the theme.
 Wants stories that revolve around age-old questions and have something illuminating to tell us as human beings.
 Publishes four themed anthologies each year.
 Short stories should stay between 1,500 and 3,000 words (inquire, if longer).
 Flash humor pieces should stay around 600 words.
 No simultaneous or multiple submissions.
 Pays .06/word

-Tin House — Literary fiction.
+Tin House — Literary Fiction.
 Unable to find any mention of pay.
-I also see no way to submit work, but I’ve read elsewhere that they do.
+I also see no way to submit work, but I’ve read elsewhere that they do accept stories.

-Virginia Quarterly Review — Open to submissions during July.
-Wants fiction or literary fiction from 2K to 8K words.
-Not interested in genre fiction.
-Also accepts nonfiction from 3,500 to 9K words. literary, art, cultural criticism, travel essays, etc. Read past issues of the magazine before submitting.
+Virginia Quarterly Review — Fiction or Literary Fiction.
+No genre fiction.
+Open to submissions during July.
+From 2K to 8K words.
+Also accepts nonfiction from 3,500 to 9K words.
+Literary, art, cultural criticism, travel essays, etc. Read past issues of the magazine before submitting.
 Simultaneous submissions okay as long as you let them know if your submission is accepted elsewhere.
 No multiple submissions per reading period.
 Generally pays $1K+ for short fiction or other prose (25 cents per word).
 Book reviews run 2K-2,400 words, and are paid at a flat rate of $500.

 Zoetrope All-Story — Small publication, doesn’t look like it pays.
 But this is the Coppola family, as in Francis Ford Coppola.
 Zoetrope has discovered numerous emerging writers, and has published big name authors.
 Publication here could win big points.
 7K word limit.
 Simultaneous submissions okay, but first serial rights and a one-year film option are required.